vokhanhan25/vokhanhan25.github.io/_pages/about.md

 I am a Master student at <a href="https://www.resl.kaist.ac.kr/home" style="color: #7289da; text-decoration: none;">**DEAL Lab**</a> (or <a href="https://autoidlab.kaist.ac.kr/index.html" style="color: #7289da; text-decoration: none;">**Auto-ID Lab**</a>), advised by Professor <a href="https://www.resl.kaist.ac.kr/members/director" style="color: #7289da; text-decoration: none;">**Daeyoung Kim**</a> at Korea Advanced Institute of Science and Technology (KAIST).
 Previously, I graduated as valedictorian of my Bachelor's degree at the University of Information Technology (UIT), Vietnam National University - Ho Chi Minh City (VNU-HCM) in 2023.
 During undergraduate, I was a Research Assistant at the <a href="https://sites.google.com/view/evolve-learn-optimize" style="color: #7289da; text-decoration:none">**Evolutionary Learning and Optimization (ELO) research group**</a>, under the supervision of Dr. <a href="https://sites.google.com/view/hoangluong" style="color: #7289da; text-decoration: none;">**Ngoc Hoang Luong**</a>.
 My research interests revolve around Neural Architecture Search, Optimization, and Evolutionary Computation.

 ## News
 Jan.
-2023.
+2024.
 I become the recipient of the <span style="color:red">Hyundai Chung Mong-Koo Global Scholarship 2024</span>. \\
+Jan.
+2024.
+I will serve on the Technical Program Committee (TPC) member as a reviewer of CEC 2024</span>. \\
 Dec.
 2023.
 I have been admitted to the Master's program at <span style="color:red">KAIST School of Computing</span> for Spring 2024 and received the <span style="color:red">KAIST Scholarship</span>.
 A new journey! \\
 Nov.
 2023.
 One paper accepted to **Information Sciences** \\
 Jul.
 2023.
 Starting a new job as an <span style="color:red">Associate Data Scientist</span> at **ZaloPay**, Ho Chi Minh City, Vietnam \\